 The Transactional Module allows for greater efficiency when you are able to couple your transactional mailings with your regular mailings — especially if you are using an integrated database.

 When working with a transactional mailing, there are two types of templates you'll need to consider.
 The first is the standard mailing template that is used for most Communications Professional mailings, and the second is a unique transactional template called an attachment template.

 The attachment template tells Communications Professional how the attachment should look.
 The data placed in that template is merged from your recipient data file or SQL view and then placed into the template for each mailing recipient.

 NOTE: Transactional mailings only accept personalization codes associated with the recipient data file or SQL View.
 They cannot accept other personalization fields.

 Recipient Data File - The data that is merged into the attachment or transactional mailing can be pulled from a separate recipient data file that is uploaded when the transactional mailing is created.
 For example, if an invoice requires seven pieces of data: first name, last name, organization, amount due, due date, quantity of order, and date of order — all seven pieces of data for each transactional mailing must be a part of the uploaded recipient data file.
 See Recipient Data Files.

 SQL View - You can use a SQL View from an iMIS integrated database to bring data into a transactional mailing.
 The database must contain the required data and they must be added to the SQL View so that they can be brought into the transactional mailing.
 See iMIS SQL Views.

 Only iMIS SQL Views can be set as recurring transactional mailings.

-- If a recurring mailing is sent immediately (Send Now), MA Professional overrides the "recurring" setting and the mailing is no longer sent on a recurring schedule.
+- If a recurring mailing is sent immediately (Send Now), Communications Professional overrides the "recurring" setting and the mailing is no longer sent on a recurring schedule.